 Equalization Factor Calculation Background

 The Illinois Property Tax Code specifies the relationship between a property's assessed valuation and its fair cash value.
-Properties that are not exempt from taxation or that do not qualify for statutory preferential assessment treatment (i.e., Farms, Open Space, Religious Organizations, etc.) are required to be assessed at 33 1/3% of their fair cash value.
+Properties that are not exempt from taxation or that do not qualify for statutory preferential assessment treatment (i.e., religious organizations, government, non-for-profit hospitals, farms, open space, etc.) are required to be assessed at 33 1/3% of their fair cash value.

 The Illinois General Assembly has placed restrictions within the Property Tax Code that somewhat disconnect the timely relationship between property values and property assessments.
 State law requires that the assessed values to be calculated based upon data from the three prior calendar years before the assessment date.
 In appreciating markets, this procedure forces current property assessments to lag behind recent sales prices, and in declining markets, the decline of assessed values is delayed.

-Step One: Measure the Initial 2012 DuPage County Level of Assessment before Township Revisions (Completed 07/19/2012)
+Step One: Measure the Initial 2014 DuPage County Level of Assessment before Township Revisions

-On July 19, 2012, the Illinois Department of Revenue provided DuPage County and the Township Assessors with an official measurement of the relationship between the assessed values and the fair cash values at the conclusion of the 2011 assessment cycle.
-As required by law, this calculation was built upon the results of the 2009, 2010 and 2011 Department of Revenue Sales Ratio studies.
-The individual township ratios from these studies were adjusted by the Department to account for changes in assessed value from the original assessment date through the conclusion of the 2011 assessment cycle.
-The following is a summary of the Department's findings:
+The Illinois Department of Revenue annually provides DuPage County and the Township Assessors with an official measurement of the relationship between the assessed values and the fair cash values.
+This measurement, as required by law, was built upon the results of the 2011, 2012 and 2013 Department of Revenue Sales Ratio Studies.

-Based upon the initial 2012 level of assessment information, the following represents the amount the total assessments for each township will need to change to meet the statutory three-year average level of assessment of 33 1/3% at the end of the 2012-assessment cycle:
+Based upon the initial 2014 level of assessment information, the following represents the potential amount the total assessments for each township will need to change to meet the statutory three-year average level of assessment of 33 1/3% at the end of the 2014-assessment cycle:

 |Township||Required Amount of Change||Potential Factor|